vtfr/victorfran.co/content/blog/hello-world.md

 After many years without a blog, I finally decided to bring back that old habit of mine.
 I first started blogging almost a decade ago, in 2010.
-I was 15, and like most of the [Gen Z](https://en.wikipedia.org/wiki/Generation_Z), I was born connected.
+I was 15, and like most of the Millenials, I was born connected.
 It was [blogger](https://www.blogger.com/about/)'s golden years.
 Eveyone I knew had a blog back then.
 This was how we expressed ourselves in this new world called Internet.
 My passion for computers began there, when I was choosing a blogger